kubernetes/website/docs/reference/kubectl/overview.md

 * `command`: Specifies the operation that you want to perform on one or more resources, for example `create`, `get`, `describe`, `delete`.

 * `TYPE`: Specifies the [resource type](#resource-types).
-Resource types are case-sensitive and you can specify the singular, plural, or abbreviated forms.
+Resource types are case-insensitive and you can specify the singular, plural, or abbreviated forms.
 For example, the following commands produce the same output:

       $ kubectl get pod pod1
       $ kubectl get pods pod1